l3x/helpers/scripts/test_paths/README.md

 # Test Paths

-This Ruby script will test the protocols for the paths for the domains specified in the .txt files.
+This Ruby script will test the **protocols** for the **paths** for the **domains** specified in the .txt files.

+In this example, this script verifies that domains have the paths and that they all respond to both http and https.

 ## Install and Configure